Thewisem/foss-android-apps/README.md

 Propietary front end app alternatives

 Play store - Aurora Droid

 Youtube - Newpipe/ Youtube Vanced

 Twitch - twire

 Twitter - fritter

 Telegram - Telegram foss

 Facebook - SlimSocial

 Instagram- Barinsta

 Reddit - Stealth or Infinity

 Google App and Social Media Replacements

-Hangouts - Signal (under some problems due to cryptocurrency) or Session Maps - OpenStreetMaps
+Hangouts - Signal (under some problems due to cryptocurrency) or Session

+Maps - OpenStreetMaps

 Youtube: Peertube or LBRY.
-Or Invidious for youtube videos without google tracking Twitter - Mastodon
+Or Invidious for youtube videos without google tracking

+Twitter - Mastodon

 Facebook - Mastodon/Diaspora.

 Instagram- Pixelfed/Plermora

-Google Source code developement or Github - Gitlab or Codeberg Google Photos - Stingle
+Google Source code developement or Github - Gitlab or Codeberg

+Google Photos - Stingle

 Google Play - Fdroid

 Reddit - Lemmy

 Google Meet/Zoom: Jitsi Meet

 Google Drive - Nextcloudfor self host or Mega for cloud storage (35 gb is only for first month then it dissapears so its only 15 gb)

-Google Notes - Nextcloud notes, etesync or standard notes Google Tasks - SimpleTasks or Nextcloud Tasks
+Google Notes - Nextcloud notes, etesync or standard notes

+Google Tasks - SimpleTasks or Nextcloud Tasks

 Whatsapp - Signal/Session, or Jami

 Google Camera - Open Camera

 Google Translate - Libre Translate

 Google Chrome - Firefox or Bromite.
 Ya know firefox.
 Bromite is an privacy version of chrome.
 Try it.
 And tor is the safest browser on android.
+Firefox on android is not great.
+I would reccomend on fenix on fdroid which is a fork of firefox but it has less trackers as compared to firefox

 Microsoft word/Excel/powerpoint - Collabora Office on mobile.
-LibreOffice on desktop Gboard - AnySoftKeyboard or FlorisBoard.
-Pick your poison Dischord - Matrix.org.
+LibreOffice on desktop

+Gboard - AnySoftKeyboard or FlorisBoard.
+Pick your poison

+Dischord - Matrix.org.
 Android client element

 Gmail - ProtonMail

 FOSS apps you should try available on fdroid